Jam Session Survival Guide for Banjo

 Here’s a list of Essential banjo skills

-- Know at least two forms of your major and minor chords.
+- Know two forms of Major and Minor Chords

 - Know a couple of songs you can play with others-lead and backup